yuriteixeira/pure-php-api-boilerplate/README.md

 * A simple front controller, request dispatcher and dependency injection container

-* Two custom exception for when a route ain't found (not mapped) and when a service ain't defined in the DiC
+* Two custom exceptions for when a route ain't found (not mapped) and when a service ain't defined in the DiC

 * A config file in PHP (that also defines the error reporting and starts